 Pomeranian Black Skin Disease refers to symmetrical coat loss and resulting dark pigmentation of his skin in the bald areas.
 Pomeranians and most other Spitz dog breeds are susceptible to a type of hair loss known as Black Skin Disease.

-- 2 A Black Skin Disease Pomeranian will slowly lose his fur and there are different stages:
+- 2 A Bsd Pomeranian will slowly lose his fur and there are different stages:

 - 3 The Onset of Black Skin Disease in Pomeranians